yowainwright/codependence/README.md

 <!-- manager target config shape from src/types.ts and src/config/targets.ts -->

 The root `targets` array holds independent manager policies.
-Each target gets its own files, policy, and version resolver, and Codependence runs all targets from the same config.
+Each target uses manager-scoped default manifests unless `files` is provided, plus its own policy and version resolver.
+Codependence runs all targets from the same config.

 ```json
 {